L2N6H5B3/ProPresenter-API/Pro7.md

 {"slideIndex":3,"action":"presentationTriggerIndex","presentationPath":"[PRESENTATION PATH]"}
 ```

 * NOTE: ProPresenter 7 needs `slideIndex` sent as a string, not an integer.
-This seems to be a bug in the ProPresenter response.
+This seems to be a bug in the ProPresenter request.

 ### Trigger Next Slide